This article will be updated regularly.

 But in emergency situations, such as the coronavirus pandemic, the FDA can issue "emergency use authorizations," in which the process is sped up.

-What about claims of FDA approval?
+What about claims of FDA authorization?